 The bill amends the Occupational Code, specifically sections 1805 and 1810, to update the regulations surrounding the practice of mortuary science in Michigan.
 It introduces new provisions that require individuals licensed in mortuary science to obtain prior written consent from the next of kin or legally authorized person before engaging in embalming.
-This consent must include a statement ensuring that participation in a donation program will not interfere with funeral proceedings, along with a signature from the authorized person.
+This consent must include a statement ensuring that participation in a donation program will not interfere with funeral proceedings, along with a signature from the consenting party.
 Additionally, the bill clarifies the definition of a "donation program" and outlines the responsibilities of licensed mortuary professionals regarding the handling of deceased individuals.

 Statutes affected: